The Land of Maharajas - travel to experience the best of Rajasthan, 2023

 The Natural World

-The Land of Maharajas - travel to experience the best of Rajasthan
+The Land of Maharajas - travel to experience the best of Rajasthan, 2023

 Rajasthan is a centre of creativity, diversity, magnificence, and beauty with a lavish and industrious past.
-This 17 day, 15 night tour encapsulates the grandeur of Rajasthan’s impressive history, its rich cultural roots and contemporary, flourishing future.
+This 17 days/15 nights tour encapsulates the grandeur of Rajasthan’s impressive history, its rich cultural roots and contemporary, flourishing future.

-You will be visiting and staying in Delhi, Agra, Ranthambhore, Jaipur, Khimsar, Jodhpur and Udaipur.
+You will be visiting and staying in Delhi, Agra, Ranthambore, Jaipur, Khimsar, Jodhpur and Udaipur.

 Rajasthan is often referred to as ‘the glittering jewel of India’.
 Amidst a rugged landscape once thick with forests, tilled fields, fine palaces, forts and estates, the marvels of the region’s architectural splendour are as many as the stories behind them.
 Join us and discover gems from Delhi’s Mughal-era Red Fort and the unforgettable Taj Mahal in Agra, to Jaipur’s lavish palace complex, Jodhpur’s Mehrangarh Fort and Udaipur’s impressive Jagdish temple, the largest Hindu temple in the region.